Skip to main content

 • William McCasland (February 2026, Albuquerque): Phone, prescription glasses, wearable devices left behind.
 No confirmed surveillance footage of departure despite 700+ homes canvassed.

 Personal effects abandoned in every case.
 Negative searches in every case.
 Zero confirmed sightings.
-Zero bodies recovered.
+The phrase "zero bodies recovered" held for the first eleven months — until May 28, 2026, when Casias's remains and a handgun were located in McGaffney Ridge of Carson National Forest.
+Cause of death undetermined.
+Casias is the first of the five disappearances to be physically resolved; the other four (Chavez, Reza, Garcia, McCasland) remain missing.
 Two states.
 One hundred miles of New Mexico desert and one California ridgeline.
-The same outcome every time.
-Garcia's disappearance — the fifth to follow this pattern — was revealed by the Daily Mail on April 11, 2026, bringing the total cluster count to ten.
+Garcia's disappearance — the fifth to follow the original pattern — was revealed by the Daily Mail on April 11, 2026, bringing the total cluster count to ten.

 The Funding Chain